python-discord/snekbox/DEVELOPING.md

 With this command, NsJail uses the same configuration normally used through the web API.
 It also has an alias, `pipenv run eval`.

+## Updating NsJail

+Updating NsJail mainly involves two steps:

+1. Change the version used by the `git clone` command in the [Dockerfile]
+2. Use `pipenv run protoc` to generate new Python code from the config protobuf

+Other things to look out for are breaking changes to NsJail's config format, its command-line interface, or its logging format.
+Additionally, dependencies may have to be adjusted in the Dockerfile to get a new version to build or run.

 [pipenv]: https://docs.pipenv.org/en/latest/
 [readme]: README.md
+[Dockerfile]: Dockerfile